 Scott Thon, ICD.D joined the Board in 2021.
-Mr. Thon is President of Operations for Berkshire Hathaway Energy, where he leads a group of diverse energy businesses located in the U.S., Canada, and Great Britain.
-He previously served as President and CEO of Berkshire Hathaway Energy Canada since 2014 and the CEO of its largest Canada subsidiary, AltaLink, since 2002.
+Mr. Thon is President and Chief Executive Officer for Berkshire Hathaway Energy, where he leads a group of diverse energy businesses located in the U.S., Canada, and Great Britain.
+He previously served as President and CEO of Berkshire Hathaway Energy from 2022-2023, president and CEO of Berkshire Hathaway Energy Canada from 2014-2022 and as CEO of its the largest Canada subsidiary, AltaLink, from 2002-2022.
 For over 30 years, Mr. Thon has held a variety of senior positions in the energy industry, form operations and engineering to market design and financial management.
 He has led the investment and construction of significant energy infrastructure developments in Alberta, Canada and globally.
 Mr. Thon is a former chair of Canadian Electricity Association's Board of Directors.
 Mr. Thon was presented with Queen Elizabeth II's Platinum Jubilee Medal (Alberta) in 2022 by the Government of Alberta.
 In 2017, Mr. Thon was recognized by Business in Calgary magazine with their Leaders award.
 In 2013, Bow Valley College awarded Mr. Thon their Distinguished Citizen Award honoring his commitment to the college.
 In 2011, Mr. Thon was recognized by the Calgary Chamber of Commerce for his business and community leadership with the Sherrold Moore Award.
 In 2005, The Government of Alberta presented Mr. Thon with the Alberta Centennial Medal in recognition of outstanding service to the people and province of Alberta.
 Mr. Thon is a registered professional engineer with a Bachelor of Science in electrical engineering from the University of Saskatchewan.
 He is also a graduate of the Executive Program from the University of Western Ontario's Richard Ivey School of Business.
 In 2015, Mr. Thon completed the Institute of Corporate Director's Directors Education Program receiving his ICD.D. designation.